n123git/yw-cond/README.md

 | 6  | float  | 32-bit floating point   |

 ## 6. CTypes
-CTypes are **3-byte descriptors** which act as the `COND_LENGTH` and `STACK_PRM` used for subsections of a Cond where `CalcSub` is called recursively aka within functions, function parameters an jumps.
+CTypes are **3-byte descriptors** which act as the defined `COND_LENGTH` and `STACK_PRM` used for subsections of a Cond - this is because `CalcSub` works recursively allowing you to do things like pass complete nested expressions into function parameters.
+As these declare a subsection they contribute to the `COND_LENGTH` but NOT the `STACK_PRM` of the current subsection.
+No other element follows this behaviour.
 | Byte | Name                     | Data Type |
 | ---- | ------------------------ | --------- |
 | 1-2  | DataSize (`COND_LENGTH`) | uint16    |